Devan-Kerman/kvax/README.md

 #### **`attention_specs`**

 A context manager for setting the attention specifications for `query` and `key`/`value` tensors.
-All other specifications in the kvax are calculated based on these specifications.
+All other specifications in the Kvax are calculated based on these specifications.

 **Arguments**: